Lawhy/Lawhy.github.io/_posts/2021-2-18-transformer.md

 paper: true
 ---

-Though RNN and its variants are capable of capturing the sequential information, they suffer from the limited context.
-The attention mechanism, in theory, has the complete context window given enough computational power [[2]](#ref2).
-While the attention mechanism can strengthen RNNs, there is a natural question: Why don't we rely fully on the attention mechanism?
+Though RNNs are capable of capturing sequential information, they suffer from the long-distance dependency problem when the sequence gets longer.
+The attention mechanism is able to capture the dependency regardless of the distance, but the positional information will be lost.
+While the attention mechanism can strengthen RNNs, there is a natural question: Why don't we rely fully on the attention mechanism and, meanwhile, use some technique to preserve the positional information?

 As stated in the title of the paper which proposed the powerful transduction model, Transformer, we do not need any recurrence or convolution to achieve the sequential predictions---all we need is **attention**.